gpcor/100-Days-Of-Go/README.md

 finished projects here as proof of work.
 Most days will be a short log to show proof of work.

+### Day 8 (19MAR21)
+I spread my programming practice throughout the day when I'd have breaks at work.
+This seemed to be better than trying to cram my practice in to the last 2 hours of the day.
+I struggled really bad with a 6 kyu problem that left me a little disheartened, but I learned quite a bit from the solutions so I was able to take that knowledge and apply it to a less complicated problem.
+I ended the night with a better understanding of Strings and Bytes and how for loops can iterate through the characters, as well as UTF-8 encoding (sorta).
+Tomorrow I want to do more of my Udemy course since the next section is about interfaces.

 ### Day 7 (9MAR21)
 Another night of code katas, another night of not feeling like I got anywhere.
 It sucks when you feel like you're doing good in a tutorial and like things are